Candle: Hazards

 According to the National Fire Protection Association, candles are a leading source of residential fires in the United States with almost 10% of civilian injuries and 6% of fatalities from fire attributed to candles.

 A candle flame that is longer than its laminar smoke point will emit soot.
 Proper wick trimming will reduce soot emissions from most candles.

 The liquid wax is hot and can cause skin burns, but the amount and temperature are generally rather limited and the burns are seldom serious.
-The best way to avoid getting burned from splashed wax is to use a candle snuffer instead of blowing on the flame.
+The best way to avoid getting burned from splashed wax is to use a candle snuffer instead of blowing directly on the flame.
 A candle snuffer is usually a small metal cup on the end of a long handle.
 Placing the snuffer over the flame cuts off the oxygen supply.
 Snuffers were common in the home when candles were the main source of lighting before electric lights were available.
 Ornate snuffers, often combined with a taper for lighting, are still found in those churches which regularly use large candles.

-Glass candle-holders are sometimes cracked by thermal shock from the candle flame, particularly when the candle burns down to the end.
-When burning candles in glass holders or jars, users should avoid lighting candles with chipped or cracked containers, and stop use once a half-inch or less of wax remains.
+Glass candleholders are sometimes cracked by thermal shock from the candle flame, particularly when the candle burns down to the end.
+When burning candles in glass holders or jars, users should avoid lighting candles with chipped or cracked containers and discontinue use once a half inch or less of wax remains.

 A former worry regarding the safety of candles was that a lead core was used in the wicks to keep them upright in container candles.
 Without a stiff core, the wicks of a container candle could sag and drown in the deep wax pool.
 Concerns rose that the lead in these wicks would vaporize during the burning process, releasing lead vapors – a known health and developmental hazard.
 Lead core wicks have not been common since the 1970s.
 Today, most metal-cored wicks use zinc or a zinc alloy, which has become the industry standard.
 Wicks made from specially treated paper and cotton are also available.

 Candles emit volatile organic compounds into the environment, which releases carbon into the air.
 The combustion process of lighting a candle includes the release of light, heat, carbon dioxide and water vapor, to fuel the flame.
 Candle use can be unsafe if fragrances are inhaled at high doses Non-toxic candles have been created as an alternative to prevent these volatile organic compounds from being released into the environment.
 Candle companies such as "The Plant Project" have created candles that are more environmentally sustainable and better for lung health.
 These alternatives include non-toxic wax blends, safe fragrances and eco-friendly packaging.
 Safer candles include candles made from coconut, soy, vegetable, and beeswax.

 Users who seek the aesthetics of a candle sometimes install an electric flameless candle to avoid the hazards.